 My favorite variation of this simple apple pie recipe is to substitute homemade butterscotch for the brown sugar (for sweetness) and the cornstarch (for thickening).
 I make it while peeling the apples, watching carefully.
 If you're new to butterscotch, Simply Recipes has a great photo tutorial on how to make butterscotch.

-Granny Smith apples work beautifully, too, especially for people who like apple pie filling to be almost as smooth as applesauce.
-Just be sure to use the higher amount of sugar to contrast with the sourness.
+Granny Smith apples work beautifully, too, just be sure to use the higher amount of sugar to contrast with the sourness.

 More Pie Recipes